nabilAhmedN/RokomariWebAutomateWithSelenium/README.md

 ## Warning
-You have to provide an own Email address and Password.
+You have to provide your own Email address and Password.

 ## Project Steps
 - Sign Up using Google